swhitley/Workday_SAML_SSO/README.md

 Once running, a user who visits the web site will be redirected to Workday and will automatically log in.
 Each user can visit the /setup page of the website and configure the login as needed.
 Some users may want to login using a password rather than go straight into Workday.
 The password option is used to prevent a casual user from auto-logging in to Workday, but the /setup page does not have additional security by default.
 You may want to setup basic auth on the /setup page.

+* This code has not been endorsed by Workday and no Workday developers contribute to this code...although they are welcome to.